-Undergraduate students may choose to obtain a minor instead of a certificate by successfully completing 15 semester hours in Aging & Longevity Studies.
-3 minute video on Minor
+- Undergraduate Minor in Aging and Longevity Studies: Undergraduate students may choose to obtain a minor instead of a certificate by successfully completing 15 semester hours in Aging and Longevity Studies.
+4 minute video on Minor

-- Specialization in Gerontological Social Work Undergraduate social work students have the option of earning 12 credits in aging-related classes and specialize in gerontological aging.
-MSW students can declare their Field of Practice to be gerontology/aging by earning 15 credits in aging.
-Click here for more information.
-Another option is to watch a short video about the MSW Field of Practice in gerontology/aging.
+- Specialization in Gerontological Social Work: Undergraduate social work students have the option of earning 12 credits in aging-related classes to specialize in gerontological aging.
+MSW students can earn the graduate certificate in ALSP by completing 12 credits.
+Check the School of Social Work MSW handbook for details.

 Eligibility & Enrollment

-The Aging & Longevity Studies Program is open to all UI undergraduate and graduate students.
-Students who have completed an undergraduate degree at any accredited university in the US can earn a Certificate in Aging studies.
-Earning a certificate is also open to students who have successfully completed high school.
-It is strongly suggested--especially for persons who have not earned an undergraduate college degree--that students first complete Aging Matters: Introduction to Gerontology (formerly called: Basic Aspects of Aging) before taking other aging-related classes.
+The Aging and Longevity Studies Program is open to all UI undergraduate and graduate students in good standing.
+Individuals who have completed an undergraduate degree at any accredited university in the US can earn a Certificate in Aging and Longevity Studies, as can people who have not earned a college degree but have successfully completed high school.
+It is strongly encouraged--especially for persons who do not have a college degree--that individuals who wish to pursue the certificate complete Aging Matters: Introduction to Gerontology before taking other aging-related classes.

 To enroll, please complete an enrollment form AND when you register for classes, indicate in MyUI that you are working toward a certificate or a minor in aging studies.